MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 ### Dedicated warehouse management workload capabilities in a scale unit

-The warehouse management workload enables you to to run warehouse management processes on an isolated deployment.
+The warehouse management workload enables you to run warehouse management processes on an isolated deployment.
 For more information, see [Warehouse management workloads for cloud and edge scale units](cloud-edge-workload-warehousing.md).

 ### Dedicated manufacturing execution workload capabilities in a scale unit